 How To Get to Bucharest

-Airports in Bucharest, Romania
+Airports in Bucharest

 Trains to Bucharest

-Train service in Romania is notoriously slow and unreliable, but there are a few good train lines that connect Bucharest to other parts of the country.
+Train service in Romania is notoriously slow and unreliable, but there are a few good lines that connect Bucharest to other parts of the country.

 How To Get Around Bucharest

-For the buses, trolleybuses and trams, single ride tickets can be purchased on the bus with a contactless credit card.
-The fare machines, however, don’t translate and paying for multiple tickets with the same card can be difficult (hint: after tapping the card for the first fare, press the + sign and tap again).
+The fare machines, however, don’t translate and paying for multiple tickets with the same card can be difficult.
+Hint: after tapping the card for the first fare, press the + sign and tap again.

 The Bucharest Metro, however, is much easier to use – and it’s the fastest way to get around.
-Ticket machines are available once inside the station with instructions in English.
+Ticket machines are available once inside the station with instructions in English!

 Where To Stay in Bucharest